 The filename encoding used to translate Unicode names into the platform’s filenames varies by platform.

 Python supports integers whose size is limited only by the memory available.
-Extensive arithmetic using integers larger than the largest integer supported in the language used to implement Python will degrade performance, so it may be useful to know the integer size of the implementation..
+Extensive arithmetic using integers larger than the largest integer supported in the language used to implement Python will degrade performance, so it may be useful to know the integer size of the implementation.

+The type of garbage collection algorithm used such as reference counting, mark and sweep, etc. Some implementations use a combination of garbage collection types.

+Which audit events are raised.

 6.57.2 Guidance to language users